-- challenge any form of derogatory or sexualised language or inappropriate behaviour between peers, including requesting or sending sexual images - be vigilant to issues that particularly affect different genders, for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys - ensure our curriculum helps to educate pupils about appropriate behaviour and consent - ensure pupils are able to identify trusted adults within school as well as easily and confidently report abuse using our reporting systems - reassure victims that they are being taken seriously - be alert to reports of sexual violence and/or harassment that may point to environmental or systemic problems in the school or elsewhere that could be addressed by us updating policies, processes and the curriculum, or could reflect wider issues in the local area that should be shared with our safeguarding partners - support children who have witnessed sexual violence, especially rape or assault by penetration.
+- challenge any form of derogatory or sexualised language or inappropriate behaviour between peers, including requesting or sending sexual images - be vigilant to issues that particularly affect different genders, for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys - ensure our curriculum helps to educate pupils about appropriate behaviour and consent Pupils are able to easily and confidently report abuse using our reporting systems Children can: - Talk to a trusted adult in school - Put a drop in card for the Wellbeing Lead (Mrs Hart) or assistant wellbeing leads - reassure victims that they are being taken seriously - be alert to reports of sexual violence and/or harassment that may point to environmental or systemic problems in the school or elsewhere that could be addressed by us updating policies, processes and the curriculum, or could reflect wider issues in the local area that should be shared with our safeguarding partners - support children who have witnessed sexual violence, especially rape or assault by penetration.
 We will do all we can to make sure the victim, and alleged perpetrator(s) and any witnesses are not bullied or harassed - consider intra-familial harms (adults close to the child and family) and any necessary support for siblings following a report of sexual violence and/or harassment.